ozanugurozturk/project-happy-thoughts-vite-Emelie-Ozan/README.md

 ## Getting Started with the Project

+We have agreed to work together as Emelie (github account: emeliese, e-mail: segell.emelie@gmail.com) & Ozan (github account: ozanugurozturk, e-mail: ozanugurozturk@gmail.com).
+We will firsst discuss about what to do and how to share the workload.

 ### Dependency Installation & Startup Development Server

 Once cloned, navigate to the project's root directory and this project uses npm (Node Package Manager) to manage its dependencies.